-This is defined as the risk that, in delivering its change agenda, the Company fails to ensure compliance with laws & regulation, maintain effective customer service and availability, and/or operate within the Group's risk appetite.
-Embark Board Risk Committee appetite for Change/ Execution Risk is Accept (Neutral), with the rationale that change risk is required in order to achieve an ambitious and wideranging series of strategic objectives in the short to medium term.
-Achieving significant organic and inorganic growth whilst simultaneously reducing the cost base to deliver sustainable profits and better customer outcomes requires the Board to take significant strategic decisions resulting in change risk.
+This is defined as the risk that, in delivering its change agenda, Embark Group fails to ensure compliance with laws & regulation, maintain effective customer service and availability, and/or operate within the Group's risk appetite.
+Embark Group Boards appetite for Change/ Execution Risk is Accept (Neutral), with the rationale that change risk is required in order to achieve an ambitious and wideranging series of strategic objectives in the short to medium term.

 The Embark Tier 1 Board recognises that through an ambitious programme of transformative change in an uncertain and competitive market, there is a significant exposure in the short to medium term of the risk that the Company's programme of change results in adverse outcomes.
-The majority of the change activity within the Embark Group Limited is concentrated in the platforms businesses.
-In order to generate significant revenue growth, the platforms are reliant on 3rd parties providing operational and propositional change, increasing the exposure related to the change activity.
+Most of the change activity within the Embark Group is concentrated in the platforms businesses.
+To generate significant revenue growth, the platforms are reliant on 3rd parties providing operational and propositional change, increasing the exposure related to the change activity.